What is a Real Estate Purchase Agreement? (In-Depth Guide)

 Who draws up the real estate purchase agreement?

-The buyer’s agent is usually the one that draws up the agreement.
-It’s important for you as the buyer to choose an experienced agent to make sure the contract is drawn up correctly.
-You especially want an agent that is experienced in the type of sale you are completing.
 If the home is selling via short sale, it is imperative that you choose an experienced agent to write up the contract complete with contingencies.
 The process of closing on a short sale is a long one, so you want to make sure if you find another house that is better suited to your needs, that you’re able to pounce on it.

 What if I am not working with a real estate agent?

 If you choose not to work with a real estate agent when purchasing a house, it may be tempting to buy a generic real estate purchase agreement online.
 You are definitely within your rights to do that, but remember how much money you are working with.
 If something goes wrong and the contract ends up being something you disagree with after it’s signed, you may be stuck.
-Rather than purchasing a completed agreement-- or even writing one yourself-- that you hire a real estate lawyer or real estate agent specifically to draft your contract.
+Rather than purchasing a completed agreement — or even writing one yourself — that you hire a real estate lawyer or real estate agent specifically to draft your contract.
 When you use a professional that is completely on board with your goals, you can rest assured that the contract will be reflective of those goals.

 Have questions about closing on your home?
 Clever can help.
 At Clever, we work with the top agents in your area to provide you with the level of service you deserve.
 Call us today at 1-833-2-CLEVER or fill out our online form to get started.